kuroji-fusky/The-Gumball-API/README.md

 > Project still under construction, not production-ready yet!

-The Gumball API is an open source REST and GraphQL API based from the show *The Amazing World of Gumball* from Cartoon Network.
+The Gumball API is an open source REST and GraphQL API based from the show *The Amazing World of Gumball* from Cartoon Network, written in Python.

 Project inspired by [PokéAPI](https://pokeapi.co/about) and [swapi](https://swapi.dev/about)!